KDE/digikam-doc/post_processing/metadata_editor.rst

 Subjects
 ~~~~~~~~

-This view record subject information about the item.
+This view records subject information about the item.
 It's identical to the :ref:`IPTC Subjects <iptc_subjects>` section, but with no string size limitations.

 .. figure:: images/metadata_editor_xmp_subjects.webp
     :alt: